-Apart from the Space Needle, Seattle’s other prominent destination (and landmark) is the Public Market Center – or Pike Place Market.
+Apart from the Space Needle, and a day trip to Mount Rainier – Seattle’s other prominent destination (and landmark) is the Public Market Center – or Pike Place Market.
 I’d seen it many times in various T.V shows (Grey’s Anatomy for example).

 Originally published in JUL 2015, this post has been revised and updated in NOV18

-Overlooking Elliot Bay waterfront and opened in 1907, it’s apparently one of the oldest continually running Farmers’ Markets in the U.S.
+Overlooking Elliot Bay waterfront and opened in 1907, Pike Place Market Seattle is one of the oldest continually running Farmers’ Markets in the U.S.

 On about three different levels, you can expect to purchase fresh fish, flowers, farmers’ produce, crafts such as hand made jewellery, hats and lavender gifts (I bought several lavender soaps and room sprays) as well as find retro shops such as a rare vinyl music store on the lower level.